-‘Teen Mom 2’s Leah Messer And Boyfriend Jason Jordan Are Back Together [Photo]
+‘Teen Mom 2’s’ Leah Messer And Boyfriend Jason Jordan Are Back Together [Photo]

 According to a November 26 report from OK!
 Magazine, Leah Messer has confirmed online that fans will be seeing her boyfriend on the upcoming ninth season of Teen Mom 2, which is expected to air early next year.

-At the end of last month, Us Weekly revealed Leah Messer, 26, and Jason Jordan, 40, had split after about six months of dating.
-At the time, a source claimed their relationship wasn’t working and said they weren’t a good fit.
+At the end of last month, Us Weekly revealed that Leah Messer, 26, and Jason Jordan, 40, had split after about six months of dating.
+At the time, a source claimed that their relationship wasn’t working, and said that they weren’t a good fit.

 “Even though he’s older, they have a lot in common,” a source previously told the magazine.
 “They share the same faith and have gone to church together.
 They love hiking, cooking and are both very family oriented.
 He’s very attentive.”